crrmacarse/crrmacarse/README.md

 ## Hi there 👋, I'm Christian.
 Nice to meet you 😁

 My name is Christian Ryan R. Macarse.
 A Computer Science graduate who is currently employed at XtendOps Philippines.
 Working as a Full Stack Developer and Dev Ops.
 I heavily contribute to project initialization, maintenance, [blog](https://developers.xtendops.com/blog), and [documentation](https://developers.xtendops.com/docs/overview).
-I wrote mainly all the automations and setup the company cloud infrastructure.
+I wrote mainly all the automations; build the company cloud infrastructure; and setup integrations.

 Check out my [portfolio](https://crrmacarse.github.io/) website or visit my [personal server](http://139.59.100.139/)(139.59.100.139).